w3c/css-houdini-drafts/css-typed-om/EXPLAINER.md

 ### Getting a property's value

+In CSSOM land:
 To get specified and computed values for CSS properties of an element in CSSOM we get them via accessing them of the `.style` attribute on an element and the `getComputedStyle()` object respectively.

+In Typed OM:
-In Typed OM we get them of `StylePropertyMaps` on elements.
+We get them of `StylePropertyMaps` on elements.

-To get the specified height of an element we would use the following JS:
+To get the specified height from an element we would use the following JS:
 ```
-element.attributeStyleMap.get('height');
+element.attributeStyleMap.get('height'); // returns a string
 ```

 Similarly to get the computed value of a CSS property we would do the following:
 ```
-element.computedStyleMap.get('height')
+element.computedStyleMap().get('height'); // returns a CSSUnitValue
 ```

 ### Changing a propert's value

-To understand the power of Typed OM take a look at the example below:
+To understand the power of Typed OM take a look at the example in CSSOM below:

 ```
 let heightValue = target.style.height.slice(0,-2);